Chapter 3 Thematic maps in R

 Today we are going to introduce the tmap package.
 This package was developed to easily produce thematic maps.
 It is inspired by the ggplot2 package and the layered grammar of graphics.
 It was written by Martjin Tennekes a Dutch data scientist.
 There are a number of vignettes in the CRAN repository and the GitHub repo for this package that you can explore.
 GitHub is a collaborative website used by software developers and data scientist, also contains a useful readme section with additional resources to familiarise yourself with this package.
 Each map can be plotted as a static map (plot mode) and shown interactively (view mode) as we briefly saw last week.
 We will start by focusing on static maps.

 Every time you use this package you will need a line of code that specifies the spatial object you will be using.
 Although originally developed to handle sp objects only, it now also has support for sf objects.
 For specifying the spatial object we use the tm_shape() function and inside we specify the name of the spatial object we are using.
 On its own, this will do nothing apparent.
 No map will be created.
 We need to add additional functions to specify what we are doing with that spatial object.
-If you try to run this line on its own, you’ll get an error telling you you must “Specify at least one layer after each tm_shape.”
+If you try to run this line on its own, you’ll get an error telling you you must “Error: no layer elements defined after tm_shape”.

 tm_shape(manchester_crime_lsoa)